SQL keywords

 SORT BY function - SORT BY x [ASC | DESC]

 This function sorts the result by the x. entry between the keywords SELECT and FROM.
 The ASC parameter ensures that the data is sorted in ascending order (default setting), the DESC ensures sorting in descending order.
 This function is not available with Connect commands.
-SORT/ORDER BY 0 refers to the data point ID (first column of the result table).
+SORT/ORDER BY 0 refers to the timestamp (first column of the result table).
 SORT\ORDER BY 1 refers to the first attribute after the 'SELECT' (second column of the result table).
+If you do not specify a sort order, the function sorts according to the timestamp.

 dpQuery("SELECT '_online.._value', '_online.._stime'FROM 'mld_float.**' TIMERANGE (\"1998.05.2600:00:00.000\", .\"1998.05.26 23:59:59.000\",1,2) SORT BY 1 DESC", tab);